 However, hiking is still a strenuous physical activity that involves the whole body.
 You will build amazing legs if you add hiking to your exercise arsenal.

-Indirectly, hiking and power walking uphill will help you lower stress depression and make you sleep better, translating to more muscle throughout the body.
+Indirectly, hiking and power walking uphill will help you lower stress and depression and make you sleep better, translating to more muscle throughout the body.

 I recommend this fantastic activity to everybody that suffers from concave chest deformity.